Pinjarra Senior High School: History

 John Fairbairn founded Pinjarra's first school in 1848, before obtaining its present site in 1921 when a three-room school building and manual training centre was completed.

 The school operated as a primary school until 1951, then as a junior high school until 1960, a high school until 1965 and as a senior high school since 1965.

 Elizabeth Aitken served as principal until 2011 and was replaced with Alan Hunt who held the role between 2011 and 2015.
 Rob Lawson served as principal from 2015 until 2018; when he was succeeded by Jan Stone.

 Campus

 The school has made a couple of notable additions to the campus within the past decade.
 In 2011, an AU$1.9 million science laboratory was built under the Building Education Revolution scheme with Western Australia's Chief Scientist Lyn Beazley visiting the facility in 2009 during construction.

 In 2013, a Technology and Enterprise Building and Trade Training Centre was completed, at a cost of around AU$7m, which caters to the development of skills and experience in foods, textiles, woodwork, metalwork and automotive trades.

 In July 2020, a AU$10.4 million Performing Arts Centre and Sports Hall was announced by Western Australian Premier Mark McGowan during a visit to the school.
 Work on the project commenced in November 2021.
+As of January 31, the building has been completed.
+It is called the 'Performing Arts Centre' and it has an indoor basketball court, change rooms, lockers, a kitchen, music and drama rooms, and toilets.